Chattanooga’s Southside District is centered around the junctions of Main Street with Market Street and Broad Street, respectively.

 Velo Coffee Roasters roasts and grinds their own beans, and brews them fresh or sell them in store or online.
 You can also order bulk coffee or schedule mobile service and catering in advance.

-Velo partners with the nearby Sunrise dairy and the Bread & Butter Bakery to ensure quality local goods are used.
+Velo partners with Sunrise Dairy and the Bread & Butter Bakery to ensure quality local goods are used.
 There is a small seating area outside in a shared garden, or you can grab a cup to go in their environmentally-friendly packaging.

 Niedlov’s Bakery & Cafe has been Chattanooga’s source for traditional, rustic, artisan breads and pastries for nearly twenty years.